victorteje/Hermes/README.md

 *** WORK IN PROGRESS ***

 Hermes is a mobile application that connects travelers and local tour guides.
-It allows the user to search for the available guides in a chosen destination, peruse their details and contact them via email, as well as reflecting their impressions through an interactive voting system.
+It allows users to search for the available guides in a chosen destination, peruse their details and contact them via email, as well as leave their reviews through an interactive voting system.

 <br>